 Graph-based Execution with Batch

-specify dependencies between tasks and Batch will
+Users specify data dependencies between tasks via read() and

 Below is a simple example using Batch to parallelize a list of

-execute serially, but it demonstrates the basics of the API.
+demonstrates the basics of the API.

 1# Generate the powers of a matrix and write them to disk